Gambling in Massachusetts: Casino cruises

 Gambling boats have operated at times out of Massachusetts harbors, taking passengers on "cruises to nowhere" in federal waters, where state gambling laws do not apply.
 The first was the Vegas Express, which sailed out of Gloucester from 1998 to 1999.
 The Southern Elegance and the El Dorado set out from Gloucester starting in 1999, as did the Midnight Gambler out of Lynn, before it moved to Provincetown and operated for six weeks in 2000.
 Another boat, run by Atlantic Casino Cruises, ran out of Gloucester from 2002 to 2003.
 The Lynn harbor also played host to the Horizon's Edge casino cruise, from 2000 to 2009, and the Aquasino, which ran for several months in 2013.

+Sports betting

+Sports betting is legal at retail sportsbooks, located at the state's three casinos, and through licensed online betting providers.
+There are seven online sportsbooks in operation: Bally Bet, BetMGM, Caesars, DraftKings, Fanatics, FanDuel, and Penn Sports.

+State lawmakers legalized sports betting in August 2022, as part of a wave of legalization after the overturning in 2018 of the federal ban on sports betting.
+Brick-and-mortar sportsbooks began operations in January 2023.
+Online betting began in March 2023.

+Sportsbooks are taxed at a rate of 15% for in-person bets and 20% for online bets, based on gross wagering revenue (the amount bet minus the amount paid out for winning bets).